jeffbr13/avdoc/README.md

 which itself was intended as a replacement for [avrodoc], via a long line of forks.

-To run `avrodoc-plus` and see it's output:
+To run `avrodoc-plus` and see its output:

 ```shell
 npm install @mikaello/avrodoc-plus